fra-andre-poli-git/EulerianSpray/README.md

 # EulerianSpray
 This is the repository of my APSC/PACS project on Eulerian Sprays.

-The license is the same as that of the library, as evinced in deal.ii README:
+The license is the same as that of the library, as evinced in deal.II README:

 https://www.dealii.org/9.5.0/readme.html#license